GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/data-platform-foundations/README.md

 ![Centralized Cloud Data Loss Prevention high-level diagram](./images/dlp_diagram.png "Centralized Cloud Data Loss Prevention high-level diagram")

+You can find more details and best practices on using DLP to De-identification and re-identification of PII in large-scale datasets in the [GCP documentation](https://cloud.google.com/architecture/de-identification-re-identification-pii-using-cloud-dlp).

 ## How to run this script

 To deploy this example on your GCP organization, you will need